Policy Development Process in the AFRINIC service region

-A person who disagrees with the actions taken by the Chair(s) shall discuss the matter with the Working Group Chair(s) or with the Working Group.
-If the disagreement cannot be resolved in this way, the person may file an appeal with an Appeal Committee appointed by the AfriNIC Board of Directors.
+A person who disagrees with the actions taken by the Chair(s) shall discuss the matter with the PDWG Chair(s) or with the PDWG.
+If the disagreement cannot be resolved in this way, the person may file an appeal with an Appeal Committee appointed by the AFRINIC Board of Directors.
 An appeal can only be filed if it is supported by three (3) persons from the Working Group who have participated in the discussions.

 The appeal must be submitted within two weeks of the public knowledge of the decision.
 The Appeal Committee shall issue a report on its review of the complaint to the Working Group.
 The Appeal Committee may direct that the Chair(s) decision be annulled if the Policy Development Process has not been followed.

-Anyone may request the recall of a Working Group Chair at any time, upon written request with justification to the AfriNIC Board of Directors.
-The request must supported by at least five (5) other persons from the Working Group.
-The AfriNIC Board of Directors shall appoint a recall committee, excluding the persons requesting the recall and the Working Group Chairs.
+Anyone may request the recall of a Working Group Chair at any time, upon written request with justification to the AFRINIC Board of Directors.
+The request must be supported by at least five (5) other persons from the Working Group.
+The AFRINIC Board of Directors shall appoint a recall committee, excluding the persons requesting the recall and the Working Group Chairs.
 The recall committee shall investigate the circumstances of the justification for the recall and determine the outcome.